Unleashing the Potential of Mamba: Boosting a LiDAR 3D Sparse Detector by Using Cross-Model Knowledge Distillation: CONCLUSIONS

 \section{CONCLUSIONS}

-For the limited application of LiDAR detectors in real-time environmental sensing, we first implement a robust teacher model via dynamic voxel group and adaptive attenion.
-Then a high-performance, high-accuracy Mamba-based model is implemented by multi-stage distillation of the heterogeneous model, leading to SOTA on Waymo and nuScens datasets.
+To enhance the real-time capability of the LiDAR detector, we first implement a robust teacher model via dynamic voxel group and adaptive attention.
+A high-performance, high-accuracy Mamba-based model is implemented by multi-stage distillation of the heterogeneous model, achieving the SoTA results on Waymo and nuScens datasets.